papaexchange/trading-bot/README.md

 `yarn generate-menmonic`

-and add it on the .env file as follows:
+and add it to a new .env file as follows:

 `MENMONIC= add_here_generated_menmonic`
+IS_SIMULATION=false

 With a menmonic you can generate multiple accounts, please store it in a safe place before transfer any funds to it